 Shopping in Dubrovnik

 Shopping centres are located outside the Old Town in the city.
-DOC which is located in Lapad has lots of international brand clothes and shoe shops such as Nike, Benetton and Mix Sixty.
-Alternatively, there’s Mercante in the business district of Gruž, which offers around 20 stores.
+DOC, located in Lapad, has lots of international brand clothes and shoe shops.
+Alternatively, a smaller shopping centre in the business district of Gruž, Mercante, offers around 20 stores.

 Shops in Dubrovnik are generally open 0900-1900/2000, though opening times tend to be erratic and are limited in the winter months.
 Most shops open seven days a week.

-There are a variety of souvenirs you can buy in Dubrovnik, including jewellery, lavender, soaps, leather ware, ceramics, handmade bags and clothes.
-Food lovers should also consider taking home local specialities such as capers, candied orange and lemon peels, truffle oils, olives, wines, brandies and herb or fruit liquors, silk, handmade ties and painted Easter eggs.
+There are a variety of souvenirs you can buy in Dubrovnik, including cravat ties, jewellery, lavender, handmade bags and clothes.
+Food lovers should also consider taking home local specialities such as olives, capers, candied orange and lemon peels (known as Arancini), truffle oils, brandies and herb or fruit liquors (Rakija).